-- relevance of global science with attitudes and several other disciplinary matters. - Cyber Electives, educational innovations which utilize the development of information technology in the learning process. - Cyber Threads, educational innovations where students learn by utilizing machines/applications via the internet. - Cyber Minors, educational innovation which is a combination of technical and non-technical things.
+- Cyber In General Education, educational innovation in the field of curriculum, the relevance of global science with attitudes and several other disciplinary matters - 2) Cyber Electives, educational innovations which utilize the development of information technology in the learning process. - 3) Cyber Threads, educational innovations where students learn by utilizing machines/applications via the internet. - 4) Cyber Minors, educational innovation which is a combination of technical and non-technical things.